 Reactors

-There are 17 series reactors on the New England transmission system.
+Series reactors serve many purposes on the New England transmission system.
 Some of these are permanently in service to limit short circuit duty, others may be switched to control flows on specific transmission Elements.
-Table 2-8The following table lists these devices and briefly describes their purpose and operation in planning studies.
+Table 2-8 lists these devices and briefly describes their purpose and operation in planning studies.

-Table 2-8 Modeling Series Reactors in Planning Studies
+Table 2-8 Series Reactors Modeled in Planning Studies